Compost Magazine

 I’m based in the UK, so I’ve looked at UK costs, which are quite a lot more.

-The average cost here per KWH is 33.2p, so you’d be looking at just under 40p a day.
+The average cost here per KWH is 33.2p, so if you used it 24 hours a day you’d be looking at just under 40p a day.
 That may not seem like much, but it does mount up over a month!

 Does it work?